osmanosman96/mobile-app/README.md

 # git-demo
-Demonstration for usage of Git

-This is a new change.

-Some extra changes.
+Mobile Application for parents of school children to manage school activities.